aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 Otherwise

-The Scan request MUST NOT refer to any legacy parameters, specifically AttributesToGet, ScanFilter and ConditionalOperator MUST be `None`.
+The Scan request MUST NOT refer to any legacy parameters, specifically AttributesToGet, ScanFilter and ConditionalOperator MUST NOT be set.

 The request MUST be [altered](#scaninputforbeacons) to transform any references to encrypted attributes into references to beacons.